Matthew 6: Structure

-The first part of this chapter, Matthew 6:1–18, deals with the outward and inward expression of piety, referring to almsgiving, private prayer and fasting.
-New Testament scholar Dale Allison suggests that this section acts as "a sort of commentary" on Matthew 5:21-48, or a short "cult-didache": Matthew 5:21-48 details "what to do", whereas Matthew 6:1-18 teaches "how to do it".
+The first part of the chapter, Matthew 6:1–18, deals with the outward and inward expression of piety, referring to almsgiving, private prayer and fasting.
+New Testament scholar Dale Allison suggests that this section acts as "a sort of commentary" on Matthew 5:21–48, or a short "cult-didache": Matthew 5:21–48 details "what to do", whereas Matthew 6:1–18 teaches "how to do it".
 Sometimes called the "Discourse on Ostentation", these verses address the three most important outward expressions of Jewish piety, almsgiving, prayer, and fasting.
 Jesus endorses the standard teachings that these acts are important.
 Throughout this section he stresses that worship and piety should not be ostentatious, and ideally should be done in secret.
 He strongly contravenes those who make public displays of their piety, which can be understood as teaching that those who are pious to impress others will only impress people, and will do nothing to impress God.

 Matthew 6:19–34 deals with possessions and the issues of priorities and trust.
 The first part in Matthew 6:19–24 has three elements about two treasures, two eyes and two masters.
 The second part in Matthew 6:25–34 deals with trust in God and also has three elements and provides reasons for not being anxious.

 In John Wesley's analysis of the Sermon on the Mount, chapter five outlines "the sum of all true religion", allowing this chapter to detail "rules for that right intention which we are to preserve in all our outward actions, unmixed with worldly desires or anxious cares for even the necessaries of life" and the following chapter to provide "cautions against the main hinderances of religion".
 Wesley further analyses chapter 6 as follows: